nameko/nameko/docs/about_microservices.rst

     * Overhead

         RPC calls are more expensive than in-process method calls.
-Processes will spend a lot of time waiting on I/O. Nameko mitigates wastage of CPU cycles with concurrency and evenlet, but the latency of each call will be longer than in a monolith.
+Processes will spend a lot of time waiting on I/O. Nameko mitigates wastage of CPU cycles with concurrency and eventlet, but the latency of each call will be longer than in a monolithic application.

     * Cross-service transactions